|Country Information & Lifestyle|

 The Vatican City lies just beyond the right bank of the Tiber River on a slight rise, part of the ancient Montes Vaticani,(the Vatican Hill), on which several villas were built in pre-Christian times.

-The Vatican City is a non-hereditary elected monarchy headed by the Pope and covers a territory of roughly 109 acres and is partly surrounded by walls and stretches into St. Peter´s Square as far as a strip of travertine stone that corresponds with the furthest end of the colonnade.
+The Vatican City is a non-hereditary elected monarchy headed by the Pope and covers a territory of roughly 109 acres and is partly surrounded by walls and stretches into St. Peter's Square as far as a strip of travertine stone that corresponds with the furthest end of the colonnade.
 This marks the boundary of the State and edge of the Square which is normally open to everyone.
 Even though it is part of the Vatican City the Square is usually patrolled by members of the Italian Police Force.

 There are five entrances to the Vatican City, each of them guarded by the Pontifical Swiss Guards and by the Gendarmes Corps of Vatican City State.
 The entrance to the Vatican Museums is on Viale Vaticano, not far from Piazza del Risorgimento.
-Because the Vatican City is so small several departments and offices belonging to the Holy See are situated in buildings around Rome and according to the Lateran Treaty these buildings enjoy the same status recognized by international law as embassies and foreign diplomatic missions abroad.
-The areas occupied by these buildings are commonly known as extraterritorial¯.
+Because the Vatican City is so small several departments and offices belonging to the Holy See are situated in buildings around Rome and according to the Lateran Treaty these buildings enjoy the same status recognised by international law as embassies and foreign diplomatic missions abroad.
+The areas occupied by these buildings are commonly known as extraterritorial.

 The Vatican City has a population of around 900 made up of Italians, Swiss and other nationalities and includes High Ranking Dignitaries, priests, nuns and a work force of 3000 lay workers who reside outside the Vatican City.
-The conferral or loss of citizenship authorization to live inside the Vatican City and formalize for entering the territory are governed by specific representative issued according to the Lateran Treaty.
+The conferral or loss of citizenship authorisation to live inside the Vatican City and formalise for entering the territory are governed by specific representative issued according to the Lateran Treaty.

 The Vatican City is governed as an absolute monarchy and the Head of State is the Pope who holds full legislature, executive and judicial power and is elected by cardinals who are under 80 years of age and becomes the Sovereign of the Vatican City the moment he accepts his election as Pope.